Behind the scenes of the messy, beautiful, and complex world of nutrition science

 The future of nutrition research

 The studies you see today are certainly not the “be all and end all” of nutrition research.
 New, even better, studies will be coming out over time.
-And as this happens we update our knowledge.
+We are going to continue to learn more and more and as this happens we update our knowledge.
 The nutrition claims we now believe to be true are based on the best information we have right now.
-But none of this is guaranteed to be the same five or even ten years from now.
+But none of this is guaranteed to be the same in ten or even five years.

 Nutrition science is difficult to communicate